-This is a global programme geared to researching carbon capture and storage (CCS) technologies that brings together public research initiatives for combating climate change and Endesa's private initiatives.
-The project is the only one of its type chosen by the EU to develop oxy-combustion technology in circulating fluid bed plants storing CO2 in deep saline aquifers.
-It has been given an Euro 180 million grant for the initial technology validation phase and its development is backed by the European Energy Program for Recovery (PEER).
+This is a global programme aimed at investigating CO2 capture and storage technologies, which brings together the efforts of public sector research initiatives against climate change and the private sector initiative represented by Endesa.
+The project, which ended in 2013, was the only one of its kind selected by the European Union to develop oxy-combustion technology in Circulating Fluidized-Bed (CFB) boilers with CO2 storage in deep saline aquifers.
+It received a €180 million grant for its initial technology validation phase and its development was endorsed by the European Energy Recovery Programme (EERP).

-• “Reduce CO2 in Compostilla” project.
-Endesa has opened the first plant in Spain to capture CO2 by chemical absorption and the first CCS facility integrated into a thermal power plant at Compostilla (León).
-The plant has a processing capacity of 800M3/h of combustion gases and has a capture capacity of 3-5 tonnes of CO2 per day with efficiency of 90%.
+Endesa inaugurated the first plant in Spain for CO2 capture by chemical absorption using amine solution and the first CO2 capture facility integrated into a thermal plant, specifically that of Compostilla (León).
+The plant, which was in operation until 2013, enabled 800 m3/h of combustion gases to be treated and had a capture capacity of 3-5 tonnes of CO2 per day with efficiencies of 90 per cent.